 You establish your credit mix by applying for and maintaining various types of credit accounts, from revolving accounts like credit cards to installment accounts such as mortgages and other loans.
 Namely, a good credit mix means you have both revolving and installment accounts, as well as a blend of different types of each.

 This type of credit has no fixed end date for the borrowing period and no set balance that must be paid monthly.
 Although you'll need to make a minimum payment by the payment due date, you can pay more than the minimum, which affords payment flexibility.
-In other words, you can use revolving credit over and over again, given that you don’t use more than your credit line allows and you make payments on time.
+In other words, you can use revolving credit over and over again, provided you don’t use more than your credit line allows and you make payments on time.

 Revolving credit accounts include: